EllenWM/Evolution-of-Gender-Diversity-in-Physics-Conferences/README.md

 "interventionImpact.ipynb": Finding effect of intervention

-The code can be rexecuted by downloading the "Files" folder here: https://drive.google.com/drive/folders/1ceyaxfRID94vFdN32ra1hJ8R0yHfiMMJ?usp=sharing.
+The code can be executed by downloading the "Files" folder here: https://drive.google.com/drive/folders/1ceyaxfRID94vFdN32ra1hJ8R0yHfiMMJ?usp=sharing.

 There was too much data to make available for "Speakers.ipynb".
 All other files can be executed.